 My little nugget turned one this month.
 It still feels like part of me is living outside my body … a part of me that is an amazing, wonderful little human being, who is growing so, so quickly.
 I can’t believe how time flies.
-I also can’t believe that I never posted this, dare I say, beautiful hospital photo of us three.
+I also can’t believe that I never posted this, dare I say, beautiful hospital photo of us.

-When I first saw this photo (taken a year ago last week), I was disappointed in myself.
+When I first saw this photo (taken a year ago last week by Gaga Baby Photos), I was disappointed in myself.
 I thought I looked swollen and tired and disheveled for our first professional family photo.
 And I was.
 I had a C-section exactly 48 hours before this and my body had swelled more than it had during my entire pregnancy.
 I had been up all night after a marathon cluster feeding session (breastfeeding after a necessary planned birth at 38 weeks isn’t always seamless).
 And my sweet boy had just stopped crying long enough for the photographer to snap this image.
 I wasn’t wearing the shirt I had planned because I had inexplicably gotten blood on the one I wanted to wear.
 All I wanted was to be home from the hospital with my baby.
 Yet, just 36 hours after this, at home, I would start breaking out in a horrible rash across my midsection because, of course, I was allergic to the antiseptic used during surgery.

 Now, though, I look at this photo and see my son nuzzled into me (he is still the snuggliest), my husband looking at him adoringly, and me … smiling and happy, glowing and so very grateful despite that moment in which I felt all of that above.
 (Plus, my hair looked pretty fantastic for not having had washed it since before his birth.)